Where is the BTO conference held?

 List your contact information on the conference evaluation form you’ll receive in your tote bag and turn this form into one of our volunteers at the end of the day.
 Or you may contact the conference committee via email at firstname.lastname@example.org.

 How do I join the Eastern Shore Writers Association, which sponsors the Conference?

 Fill out the membership form you’ll receive in your tote bag and return it with your dues payment at the end of the day of the conference, or mail it to the address on the form.
 To find out more about the Eastern Shore Writers Association, visit the group’s website: http://www.easternshorewriters.org.

 How can I submit material to the Delmarva Review?

 I have other questions.
 How can I contact the organizers?

 We regularly check our email at email@example.com.
-You may also contact conference co-coordinator Diane Marquette directly:
+You may also contact one of the conference co-coordinators directly:

 - email: firstname.lastname@example.org